xyp8023/smarc2/documentation/Porting a package.md

 Check [the ported package](../examples/sam_basic_controllers/CMakeLists.txt) to see how both C++ and Python stuff is defined now.

 #### Setup.py
-It might be the case that you don't have a CMakeLists.txt file for your pure-python package.
+It should be the case that you don't have a CMakeLists.txt file for your pure-python package.
 You should instead have `setup.py`.
 This is a simpler file to modify, with basically only a list of files that you want installed and where they should go.
 If you compare [the example here](../gui/smarc_nodered/setup.py) to your auto-generated one, you will see that you simply need to tell setuptools to copy things around.

-Any launch files, config files, executable scripts and such should be listed here and placed under `share/{package_name}/your_folder/your_file`.
+**Launch, config etc:** Any launch files, config files and such should be listed under `data_files=...`.

+**Executables:** These need to go under `entry_points=...`.
+These are the things that will be runnable using `ros2 run` and from launch files.
+Notice that the executable names do not need to match the file name, function name, or aynthing really, it is just an identifier that you are giving to the fully-qualified path of a specific function.

 ## Step 3: Launch files